Why we built Dokkimi

 What Dokkimi is not

 Dokkimi is not a replacement for unit tests.
 You should still test your business logic in isolation.
-Dokkimi fills the gap between unit tests and production — the integration layer where services talk to each other, databases get queried, and external APIs get called.
+Dokkimi fills the gap between unit tests and production — the integration layer where services talk to each other, databases get queried, external APIs get called, and users interact with the UI.

 It’s also not a load testing tool or a monitoring solution.
-It’s specifically for functional correctness of multi-service workflows.
+It’s specifically for functional correctness of multi-service workflows — from the API layer all the way to what the user sees in the browser.

 Try it